PolishMSP/polishmsp.github.io/_authorities/gdos.md

 National Environmental Authority responsible for implementation of environmental protection policies including environmental protection management for Natura 2000 areas and investment process control.
-The institution also conduct the tasks related to international consultation process according to the Espoo Convention.
+The institution also conducts the tasks related to international consultation process according to the Espoo Convention.

 ### Espoo contact point